Muz32/deep-learning-challenge/README.md

 # deep-learning-challenge

 ## Overview of the Analysis
 The purpose of this analysis is to create an algorithm that assists a non-profit foundation in identifying the most suitable applicants for funding their venture projects.
-This algorithm will utilize machine learning and deep learning neural networks to predict the likelihood of an applicant’s success if funded.
+This algorithm will utilise machine learning and deep learning neural networks to predict the likelihood of an applicant’s success if funded.
 The model will be developed using metadata from over 34,000 organizations that have previously received funding from the foundation.

 ## Results

 ### Data Preprocessing
-The following is a snapshot of the original dataframe:
+The following is a snapshot of the original dataframe which highlights the different variables/features in the dataset:
 ![original dataframe](./Images/original%20dataset.png)

 **Model Target Variable:**